Opmantek/nmis9/README.md

 ---------------

 ## Copyright and licensing
-NMIS Copyright (C) Opmantek Ltd (www.opmantek.com) This program comes with ABSOLUTELY NO WARRANTY;
+NMIS Copyright (C) FirstWave Ltd (www.firstwave.com) This program comes with ABSOLUTELY NO WARRANTY;
-This is free software licensed under GNU GPL, and you are welcome to redistribute it under certain conditions; see https://www.opmantek.com or email contact@opmantek.com
+This is free software licensed under GNU GPL, and you are welcome to redistribute it under certain conditions; see https://www.firstwave.com or email contact@firstwave.com

 You should have received a copy of the GNU General Public License along with NMIS (most likely in a file named LICENSE).